RichardOtter/RichardOtter.github.io/index.md

 Title: Home - My Bare Minimum Site
 ---

-Last Updated: 2025-02-19
+Last Updated: 2025-02-20

+Tips section updated
 New Data Entry Guidelines added

 This site and its contents are a work in progress.

-Some of these links (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com files.
+Some of the links below (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com files.
-[This](GitHub_fie_download.html) is a description of how to download a single file or a collection of files from Github without any knowledge of git software.
+[This](GitHub_fie_download.html) is a description of how to download a single file or a collection of files from Github without any knowledge of the git software.

 ## General Topics